Dune II: Plot

 Emperor Frederick IV of House Corrino is desperate for the harvesting of the valuable drug melange (also known as "the spice"), found only on the planet Arrakis, to pay off all of his debt incurred on internecine wars with family members.
-To achieve this, he offers the sole governorship of Arrakis to whichever of the three Houses (Atreides, Harkonnen, and the non-canon Ordos) delivers the most spice for him.
+To achieve this, he offers the sole governorship of Arrakis to whichever of the three Houses (Atreides, Harkonnen, and Ordos, the latter of which previously only appeared in the Dune Encyclopedia which is not considered canonical) delivers the most spice for him.
 War begins as deputations from all three Houses arrive on Arrakis.

 The player is a military commander from a House of their choice.
 In the first few missions, the objectives are to successfully establish a base on an unoccupied territory of Arrakis, while harvesting spice and defending the base from enemy incursions.
 Later, as the three Houses begin moving against each other territories, missions will increasingly focus on destroying or capturing enemy bases.
 When the player dominates Arrakis on the world map, the two other enemy factions form a temporary alliance with the remnants of their armies.
 The final showdown is the battle between the player's House against both rival Houses, joined by the Emperor's Sardaukar (an unplayable elite force whose heavy infantry are particularly powerful).
 The introductory mission briefing and endgame cutscenes are different for each House, in keeping with their very disparate world views.
 The weaponry and units also vary from house to house.